lean-mind/savvily-book-converter-python/docs/README.md

 -a or --all --> All of the above
 ```

-You'll find the output in the `output` directory.
+You'll find the output in the `output/` directory.